A simple model for the emergence of relaxation-oscillator convection: Theory

-Equation \ref{eq:Gamma} is the temperature lapse rate set by entraining convection.
-In a real atmosphere ($\xi=1$), Equation \ref{eq:Gamma} reduces to Equation (18) in \citet{Seeley2023}.
-Once again neglecting virtual effects, we quantify the atmospheric instability in steady-state as
+Equation \ref{eq:Gamma} is the temperature lapse rate set by entraining convection and is accurate when the water vapor mixing ratio is less than one.
+By neglecting virtual effects, the convective available potential energy (Equation \ref{eq:cape(rho)}) in steady-state becomes